-Charles Horner is a Senior Fellow at the Hudson Institute.
-He is a China scholar and the author of Rising China and Its Postmodern Fate, Volume I: Memories of Empire in a New Global Context (2009) and Volume II: Grandeur and Peril in the Next World Order.
+Charles Horner is a senior fellow at Hudson Institute.
+He is a China scholar and the author of Rising China and Its Postmodern Fate, Volume I: Memories of Empire in a New Global Context, and Volume II: Grandeur and Peril in the Next World Order.

 By appointment of President George H.W.
-Bush, he has been a member of the J. William Fulbright Foreign Scholarship Board and President George W. Bush appointed him to the Board of Directors of the U.S. Institute of Peace.
-Horner has also been a member of the Secretary of State’s Advisory Committee on International Communications and Information Policy, the Secretary of Commerce’s Advisory Committee on the National Oceanic and Atmospheric Administration, the Voice of America Advisory Committee, and the Advisory Board of the U.S. Merchant Marine Academy.
+Bush, he has been a member of the J. William Fulbright Foreign Scholarship Board.
+President George W. Bush appointed him to the Board of Directors of the U.S. Institute of Peace.
+Mr. Horner has also been a member of the Secretary of State’s Advisory Committee on International Communications and Information Policy, the Secretary of Commerce’s Advisory Committee on the National Oceanic and Atmospheric Administration, the Voice of America Advisory Committee, and the Advisory Board of the U.S. Merchant Marine Academy.